kasnerz/tabgenie/README.md

 **Demo 👉️ https://quest.ms.mff.cuni.cz/rel2text/tabgenie**

+**Work in progress**  🛠️

 TabGenie provides tools for working with data-to-text generation datasets in a unified tabular format.

 TabGenie allows you to:
   - **explore** the content of the datasets